 - The Wild ARMs games have a tradition of giving each character an individual prologue before joining the core party.

-- The Tanker part of Metal Gear Solid 2.
+- The Tanker part of Metal Gear Solid 2: Sons of Liberty.
 Reportedly, Kojima intended the ship to be the setting for the whole game before concluding it was too small.
 There's even an option, after completing the game, to play just the Tanker section, and it has its own set of post-game titles.

-- The Virtuous Mission prologue of Metal Gear Solid 3 has you visit multiple regions of the game, and introduces most of the cast, before the actual Snake Eater mission.
+- The Virtuous Mission prologue of Metal Gear Solid 3: Snake Eater has you visit multiple regions of the game, and introduces most of the cast, before the actual Snake Eater mission.

-- Star Ocean 3 takes five to six hours before you are dumped on an actual planet and start real fights.
+- Star Ocean: Till the End of Time takes five to six hours before you are dumped on an actual planet most of the remaining game takes place on and start real fights.

 - Persona 3 has a little over an hour of cutscenes (and one battle sequence) between the start of the game and your first opportunity to save.

-- The same can be said for any of the Guild Wars campaigns.
+- In other campaigns.
 Prophecies begins in an idyllic map of decent size with several zones, hours of gameplay (if you do everything), and enemies up to level 10 (of 20).
 Many were entirely surprised when this turned out to be set 2 years before the ACTUAL game, which begins after that idyllic land is destroyed by magical crystal meteors, and maybe the size of 10% of the real game's map.
 Factions was similar to Nightfall in that it brought characters to near-maximum level before the prologue ended, though story-wise it was clear that you had only begun to uncover the real threat.

 - Knights of the Old Republic has the very long section on Taris, exploring three levels of the city, dealing with Sith oppressors, swoop gangs, outcasts and slavers, before the planet is destroyed and the plot starts.
 What makes it worse is that you still have a non-Jedi class before you get to Dantooine, and you'll probably want to hold off leveling until then, to get more Jedi levels.